Toltar/energy-monitoring-app/README.md

 ## Postman collection

-A postman collection is provided for you [here](api.postman_collection.json) for you to use when you have deployed the API.
+A postman collection is provided [here](api.postman_collection.json).
+Use it to test the api to see it working end to end.

 ## Deploying the API